Top 10 Corporate Office Design Trends in 2023

 As Manasa Kovvali Rao, Sustainability Data Manager and Researcher at WAP Sustainability Consulting explains: “Adding plants to an office space has multi-faceted benefits.
 Taking a break from stressful work and tending to plants can have a calming effect on the mind.
 It also brings workers closer to understanding seasonal variations and their effect on vegetation.”

-Biophilic design will also play a key role in office design in the new year.
+Biophilic office interior design will also play a key role in office design in the new year.
 It simply means incorporating elements of nature into the workspace.
 A modern office design will include natural woods, bamboo, stone, waterfalls, and even fish tanks.

 #6 Turning Down the Volume